metamarcdw/PyBitmessage/README.md

 Just to be clear, so far it has only been tested from source.

+**UPDATE: A Windows binary has been created using PyInstaller.
+It has been tested and is working under Windows 8.1.
+It is available from the GitHub repository as PyBitmessage-I2P.exe**

 Differences from vanilla Bitmessage
 ----------
 PyBitmessage-I2P has several important differences from vanilla Bitmessage.